Cozyx213/extension-codechum/README.md

     Consider using caching or connection pooling for database operations if scaling is required.

-This repository serves as a basic example of integrating frontend browser extensions with a Flask backend and utilizing Generative AI for dynamic coding solutions.  : >
+This repository serves as a basic example of integrating frontend browser extensions with a Flask backend and utilizing Generative AI for dynamic coding solutions.   :<
+     bruh gaga